CaptainSapphire/PH-s-Blog/_posts/2025-03-04-UCLA-Wellness-Summit.md

 # Exploring the Campus

 ### Ackerman Union
+The Ackerman Union is where the event was initially hosted, and where the iconic Bruin bear lives.
+The architecture was really nice and I don't have too much to say on it as it was our first stop and I was preoccupied mentally with the event however, I will say that it was a very pleasant way to be greeted by the campus and it felt very safe and very green.

 ### The Dorms
+we wandered around for a bit initially and ended up at the dorms.
+The dorms reminded me a little bit of a neighborhood as there are people relaxing out on the front and it was very quiet.
+It was tall and the structure felt more homely rather than a block homing many students.

 ### The Fields & Stadiums
+We, on our way to Royce Hall, stopped right by the fields and the stadium. there was a soccer field, a track field football field, tennis courts and more.
+It is very clear UCLA values their athletics.

 ### Royce Hall
+we ended up at Royce Hall, which was a beautiful structure, probably the most gorgeous one I've seen on campus.
+The spires at the top and intrigued me

 ### Fowler's Museum